-It’s not easy to be a great leader.
-Leadership requires a unique set of skills and personality traits.
-Few people are born great leaders, but everyone can maximize their leadership skills and qualities.
+It’s not easy to be an effective leader.
+It requires a unique set of skills and the specific personality traits of a good leader.
+Few people are born with all of them, but everyone can maximize their leadership skills and qualities.

 Many of us want to be better leaders, but don’t know where to start.
 There are many great books on leadership skills, but the effectiveness of skills is limited without the proper personality to execute those skills.

 Develop these personality traits and be a great leader:

 1. Boldness.
 Being a great leader takes guts.
 As a leader, it’s your responsibility to shoulder the blame for bad decisions and results.
 You need to set the course for your people.
 You’ll get most of the credit when things go well, but you must be strong enough to take the brunt of the negative attention for poor outcomes.

 2. Assertiveness.
 You can’t be timid and be a great leader.
 You have to assertively share your ideas and opinions.
 You have to be able to tell people “no” and to give bad news.
 If you tend to be passive, your ability to lead is compromised.

 3. Confidence.
 Confidence is intoxicating.
 People are willing to follow you if you’re confident.
 If you show that you don’t trust yourself or your decisions, they won’t trust you either.
 Being confident fosters confidence in others.
 Everyone is always watching you.